STEM Fair FAQ

 What are the key deadlines for SVSEF?

-While we will be accepting project registrations starting November 4, 2022, the Entry Application deadline is 5:00 PM on December 15, 2022.
+While we will be accepting project registrations starting November 4, 2022, the Entry Application deadline is midnight on March 15, 2023.
 (Note: SRC approval in the process is OK.)

 If you miss these deadlines, you can’t participate in SVSEF!